lpanza/test-cicd-workflows/README.md

 # test-cicd-workflows
-This repository is just meant to test te CI/CD workflows
+This repository is just meant to test the CI/CD workflows